faradayio/numbers/_posts/2012-07-18-the-green-button-that-could-have-been.markdown

 If we truly want to empower energy consumers, we must replace Green Button's "download/upload" torture with a modern, OAuth-powered **"app and platform"** model.
 To do this, we either have to prevail upon utilities nationwide to *get with the program*, or we use a proxy like Sparkwire and write drivers for the [3,000-odd](http://data.brighterplanet.com/electric_utilities) electric utilities around the country.

 Either way, it's daunting.
 But it's gotta happen. **Who's in?**

+### P.S.

+How incredible is it that they're even *thinking* about something as obscure as energy use data exchange formats in the top advisory levels of the White House?
+Heady times!
 <!-- more end -->